djeada/Databases-Notes/notes/05_storage_and_indexing/05_indexing.md

 Value 'F': 010101
 ```

-**Key Components and Concepts:**

-1. **Bitmaps:** Each distinct value in the indexed column has a corresponding bitmap.
+- Each distinct value in the indexed column has a corresponding **bitmap**.
-2. **Bits:** Each bit represents a row in the table, indicating whether the row contains the specific value.
+- Each **bit** represents a row in the table, indicating whether the row contains the specific value.

 **Operational Mechanics:**

-- **Search:** Combines bitmaps using logical operations to fulfill query conditions.
+- **Search** combines bitmaps using logical operations to fulfill query conditions.
-- **Insertion:** Updates the relevant bitmaps to reflect the new data.
+- **Insertion** updates the relevant bitmaps to reflect the new data.
-- **Deletion:** Clears the bits corresponding to the deleted data.
+- **Deletion** clears the bits corresponding to the deleted data.

 **Advantages:**